totocol/RepData_PeerAssessment1/PA1_template.md

 dayAggregate$steps <- as.numeric(dayAggregate$steps) # and we also ensure is can be treated as numbers dates <- dayAggregate$dates # we then fix the columns
 steps <- dayAggregate$steps
-qplot(dates, steps) #to finally be able to graph the total mean number of steps per day
+hist(dayAggregate$steps, col="red") #to finally be able to graph the total mean number of steps per day
 ```

 ![plot of chunk unnamed-chunk-2](./PA1_template_files/figure-html/unnamed-chunk-2.png)